-The Opportunity Investments in downtown housing over the past decade-which have included the bulk of the 800 market-rate and mixed-income units added to the city's inventory-have had a number of positive impacts on the city's housing market and other sectors: - They have helped to create a market-for high-quality downtown living spaces-that was mostly abstract in Utica before 2010.
-Much like a \$4 cup of coffee, it was hard to imagine that there was demand for a great apartment renting for \$1,600 in downtown Utica until somebody produced it and consumers were there to consume it. - In creating a market for high-quality apartments, these investments have likely reduced the willingness gap in Utica what people with options are willing to pay for housing-from where it was a decade ago. - Residents of those apartments have helped to add vitality to downtown streets and have made supportive amenities-such as coffee shops and restaurants-more viable. - They have diversified the city's housing market in ways that are beneficial to both the city and the region-including the region's economic development potential.
+Investments in downtown housing over the past decade-which have included the bulk of the 800 market-rate and mixed-income units added to the city's inventory-have had a number of positive impacts on the city's housing market and other sectors:

+- They have helped to create a market-for high-quality downtown living spaces-that was mostly abstract in Utica before 2010.
+Much like a \$4 cup of coffee, it was hard to imagine that there was demand for a great apartment renting for \$1,600 in downtown Utica until somebody produced it and consumers were there to consume it. - In creating a market for high-quality apartments, these investments have likely reduced the willingness gap in Uticawhat people with options are willing to pay for housing-from where it was a decade ago. - Residents of those apartments have helped to add vitality to downtown streets and have made supportive amenities-such as coffee shops and restaurants-more viable. - They have diversified the city's housing market in ways that are beneficial to both the city and the region-including the region's economic development potential.
 They make it easier, for example, to attract an engineer to Wolfspeed who wants to rent in an urban setting.

 Opportunities to expand this housing supply and make the city more competitive for regional housing demand remain.
-But building on this momentum-and keeping it from stalling-is likely to require that two limiting factors need be acknowledged and addressed: - The continuing need for subsidies to make market-rate and mixed-income projects viable, because even though the market has demonstrated demand in the \$1,500 to \$1,800 range, it has not demonstrated durable demand above \$2,000; and - the need to focus new residential investment more tightly so that the emergence of a critical mass of downtown activity can be accelerated.
-Potential Strategy Downtown Utica covers a large area-just over 200 acres if one includes Bagg's Square, The Wynn Hospital, the Genesee Street corridor down to the Public Library, and parcels abutting Park Avenue.
+But building on this momentum-and keeping it from stalling-is likely to require that two limiting factors need be acknowledged and addressed:

+The continuing need for subsidies to make market-rate and mixed-income projects viable, because even though the market has demonstrated demand in the \$1,500 to \$1,800 range, it has not demonstrated durable demand above \$2,000; and the need to focus new residential investment more tightly so that the emergence of a critical mass of downtown activity can be accelerated.

+Downtown Utica covers a large area-just over 200 acres if one includes Bagg's Square, The Wynn Hospital, the Genesee Street corridor down to the Public Library, and parcels abutting Park Avenue.
 It gets bigger if the brewery and Varick Street are added to the mix.
 This represents a quantity of space that would be difficult to fully activate even if the region were growing and the housing market was much stronger.

 Although hundreds of new housing units have had a positive and meaningful impact, they have been distributed in a manner that dulls the overall impact.
 Empty spaces and underutilized buildings abound in between areas of investment.
 The result is that downtown Utica still lacks the critical mass necessary to create a truly vibrant downtown neighborhood.

-Creating a critical mass will require that choices be made about where future housing subsidies are directed and where major new infrastructure investments are made.
-The two will have to be closely coordinated to ensure that a high quality of place is cultivated-that a few exceptional blocks are established to stimulate further demand and further investment.
-As those blocks emerge-with no empty buildings or storefronts, no underutilized upper floors, no vacant lots, and a superb public right-of-way-attention can be incrementally refocused and strong connections can be made with other hubs of residential activity.
-Given its proximity to The Wynn Hospital, its position at the center of downtown, and the collection of projects and investments that have already happened there, the stretch of Genesee Street from the Stanley Theater to Bleecker Street-noted in the map above as the Downtown CoreCluster-is a sensible focal point.
-Distribution of Downtown and Near-Downtown Housing Units Since 2011
+made with other hubs of residential activity.

+Given its proximity to The Wynn Hospital, its position at the center of downtown, and the collection of projects and investments that have already happened there, the stretch of Genesee Street from the Stanley Theater to Bleecker Street-noted in the map above as the Downtown Core Cluster-is a sensible focal point.

+Activities/Investments

+Supported by Resources

+Consistent and high-quality streetscape design and lighting

+Redevelopment of empty or underutilized upper floors for residential uses

+Substantial renovation of outdated business spaces along Genesee Street

+High-quality programming

-Activities/Investments Supported by Resources Consistent and high-quality streetscape design and lighting Redevelopment of empty or underutilized upper floors for residential uses Substantial renovation of outdated business spaces along Genesee Street High-quality programming - Targeted use of City and State infrastructure investments - Targeted use of public subsidies to support housing development - PILOTs - Support for capital upgrades - Low-cost and patient investment capital - Targeted use of public subsidies to improve leasable business space - Full leveraging of Federal and State Historic Preservation Tax Credits (Downtown Genesee Street Historic District) - Promotional and programming investments by downtown businesses and institutions
+- Targeted use of City and State infrastructure investments - Targeted use of public subsidies to support housing development - PILOTs - Support for capital upgrades - Low-cost and patient investment capital - Targeted use of public subsidies to improve leasable business space - Full leveraging of Federal and State Historic Preservation Tax Credits (Downtown Genesee Street Historic District) - Promotional and programming investments by downtown businesses and institutions